 Throughout the year the Australian Dingo Sanctuary is open for tours by appointment.

 Open Days run on Saturdays and Sundays throughout winter each year.
-The current period has begun and will be running until 23rd September 2018.
+This years program will be running from 6th July until 22nd September 2019.
 Bookings are essential.

 Children must be over 7 years old and accompanied by an adult.

 The sanctuary is not-for-profit and relies on community donations and support.
 Also welcoming dingo sponsors and volunteers.

 A gift shop and snack bar are available with funds going to the sanctuary.